 PS 35001 Course Description

-PS 35001 is a one-credit course required of students electing to fulfill the experiential learning requirement through the Social Concerns Seminars (Option A).
+PS 35001 is a 1-credit course required of students electing to fulfill the experiential learning requirement through the Social Concerns Seminars (Option A).
 Because the seminars provide three distinct experiences, PS 35001 is designed to enable students to synthesize those experiences and tie them back to the knowledge base of poverty studies.

 Ideally, students enroll in this course during the same semester they are completing their final seminar for Option A, allowing room in their schedule to analyze their experiences and complete the work for PS 35001.
 A second option is to enroll in PS 35001 the semester after completing the final seminar--any later than that and students will be too far removed from their experiences to provide sharp analysis.